Office for Graduate Diversity (OGD)

 For over 45 years, UC Berkeley has been committed to encouraging and supporting underrepresented students on the Berkeley campus.
 The Office for Graduate Diversity was established to provide outreach, confidential advising, and mentoring support to students who seek to obtain graduate degrees at UC Berkeley.

 How we help

-Graduate school admissions assistance is available.
-Information and strategic planning on the application process and statements of purpose is provided to students.
+We provide students with graduate school admissions assistance, as well as information and strategic planning on the application process and statements of purpose.

 For Current Students — Academic Support & Mentoring

 We ensure you have the support you need throughout your graduate studies, from admission to completion of your degree.
 We offer assistance in planning for personal and academic success, professional development, and post-graduation plans.
 Should you require tutoring or have special-need circumstances, financial assistance is available.